laurestine/laurestine.github.io/index.md

 - The language of mathematicians.
 - Exposition and outreach.

+I am currently working with [Professor Siva Reddy](https://sivareddy.in/) on a project searching for a systematic, language-general correspondence between [Universal Dependencies](https://universaldependencies.org/) syntactic structures and ungrounded meaning representations.

-This website was last updated on June 12th, 2022.
+This website was last updated on July 11th, 2022.